The MiniBus is available for hire to associated or community groups.

 Deposit: £250 (cheque – returnable at end of hire if all conditions met).

 - + £2.00* or one Litre of diesel per 5 miles – OR returned topped up to same level/range at start

 Whole and Multiple Day hire:

-- Paid up Trust member – it’s only £5 and easy to join
+- Be a current paid-up Trust member – it’s only £5 and easy to join

-- you will be peer vetted and given guidance.
+- Agree to be peer vetted and given guidance.